About UsWorking to End Domestic Violence

 Free & Confidential Services

-- 3,660 calls to the hotline were answered, providing victims a secure connection to someone who could help;
+- 10,141 hotline calls were fielded, providing victims a secure connection to someone who could help;

-- 51,291 units of counseling, referrals, and court advocacy helped clients distance themselves from abusers;
+- 44,375 sessions of counseling, referrals, and court advocacy helped clients distance themselves from abusers;

 Interval House is overseen by a Board of Directors and advocated for by community leaders, including the members of Men Make A Difference, Men Against Domestic Violence™—a group of prominent Connecticut men dedicated to mentoring male youth in the community and speaking up against abuse.